On the $p$-adic theory of local models: Nearby cycles of étale sheaves

 in analogy to the classical definition for schemes, for example, see \cite[Appendix A]{KW01}.
 The adic formalism of \cite[Section 26]{Sch17} carries over to the categories \eqref{eq:localization_categories}.
 Finally, we also allow $\Lambda$ to be a filtered colimit of the aforementioned rings, with the obvious definition for the categories.
 This includes algebraic field extensions $L/\bbQ_\ell$ and their rings of integers $O_L$.

 The categories of \'etale sheaves are equipped with the usual six functors formalism: the endofunctors $\otimes^\bbL$, $\RHom$ and functors $Rf_*$, $f^*$ for a morphism $f\colon X\rightarrow Y$ of small v-stacks.
-If $f$ is compactifiable and representable in locally spatial diamonds with $\on{dim.\!tr}f<\infty$, we dispose of the functors $Rf_!$, $Rf^!$, completing the six functor formalism.
+If $f$ is compactifiable and representable in locally spatial diamonds with $\on{dim.\!tr}f<\infty$, we have the functors $Rf_!$, $Rf^!$, completing the six functor formalism.

 In general, the categories $\D(X,\Lambda)$ and the six functors are rather inexplicit, constructed through v-descent using Lurie's $\infty$-categorical machinery.
 Nevertheless, whenever $f\colon X\rightarrow Y$ is a morphism between locally spatial diamonds, then $X$ and $Y$ admit a well-defined étale site and Scholze's operations are very closely related to the operations that one can construct site-theoretically, see \cite[Proposition 14.15, Section 17]{Sch17}.